CR-Richardson/Max-Series-Gain/README.md

 - `Popov_Like1.m` Implementation of the Relaxed Popov-Like criterion - See Corollary 1.
 - `Popov_Like2.m` Implementation of the Relaxed Popov-Like criterion - See Corollary 2.
 - `Park.m` Implementation of Theorem 2 from Reference 13.
-- `ZF.m` Implementation of Theorem X from Reference Y.
+- `ZF.m` Implementation of Zames-Falb criterion - See References 22 and 23.

 ## Getting Started
 Run `examples.m` to repeat the experiments in the paper or select a subset of the examples by defining them in the *Ex_array* variable.